crystaleum/crystaleum/README.md

 * ```make release-static-win64``` builds binaries on 64-bit Windows portable across 64-bit Windows systems
 * ```make release-static-win32``` builds binaries on 64-bit or 32-bit Windows portable across 32-bit Windows systems

-## Running electronerod
+## Running crystaleumd

 The build places the binary in `bin/` sub-directory within the build directory from which cmake was invoked (repository root by default).
 To run in
 foreground:

-    ./bin/electronero
+    ./bin/crystaleumd

-To list all available options, run `./bin/electronerod --help`.
+To list all available options, run `./bin/crystaleumd --help`.
 Options can be specified either on the command line or in a configuration file passed by the `--config-file` argument.
 To specify an option in the configuration file, add a line with the syntax `argumentname=value`, where `argumentname` is the name